 Speculation among those “ in the know” was that the design team at GM took their design inspiration for both the C3 Corvette and Opel GT from the Mako Shark II concept car designed by mega -talented designer Bill Mitchell.

 Opel, almost apologetically, declared that this new and exotic looking GT was nothing more than a prototype as if to fill an empty corner of their stand at Paris.

-r the Opel GT originated from General Motors in Detroit, with the project headed by Clare McKichan.
+The design for the Opel GT originated from General Motors in Detroit, with the project headed by Clare McKichan.

-McKichan was one of GM’s top designers, involved in the development of the some of the United States most iconic “ muscle cars” of the late Fifties and early Sixties, among them the Chevrolet Corvair and Camaro.
+McKichan was one of GM’s top designers, who was involved in the development of the some of the United States most iconic “ muscle cars” of the late Fifties and early Sixties, among them the Chevrolet Corvair and Camaro.

 McKichan was appointed as head of Opel Styling from 1962 to 1967, with GM anxious to provide some common language between the models being developed in the US and the UK and Western Europe.

 After the initial furore, the Opel GT project appeared to have been put on mothballs, till it was eventually put into production in 1968, with considerable use being made of components that went into the Opel Kadett B, while body production was farmed out to prominent French body shop, Brissonneau & Lotz.